 The Writing Style

-The quotes in the beginning of each chapter are nicely incorporated, and the writing style flows nicely, making the story very easy to follow.
+The quotes at the beginning of each chapter are nicely incorporated, and the writing style flows nicely, making the story very easy to follow.

 The author has chosen to provide us with an overall omniscient narrator, with a strong focus on the main character.
 So while the narrative worked very well, and Captain Lincoln’s feelings were very well described (I could feel them myself), I couldn’t help but imagine the possibility of a narrative from a third person limited POV.
 This is due to the fact that the narrator simply felt a bit cold and distant at some points, and the narration of the mechanics of this reality a bit too factual.